+Output:

+Copied string: geeksforgeeks

 strcat() function will append a copy of the source string to the end of destination string.
 The strcat() function takes two arguments: 1) dest 2) src It will append copy of the source string in the destination string.
 The terminating character at the end of dest is replaced by the first character of src .
 Return value: The strcat() function returns dest, the pointer to the destination string.